jackljk/ClimateBench-Plus/README.md

 # ClimateBench-Plus

+## Data
+The preprocessed training and test data can be obtained from Zenodo: (https://zenodo.org/records/7064308).

 ## DKL Gaussian Process Regression
 To run the code, after creating a basic conda environment, go to the `requirement.txt` file in `DKL Gaussian Process` folder and